About Marshall University

 The Marshall University School of Medicine was established in the 1970s through federal legislation which authorized the creation of five new medical schools in conjunction with existing VA hospitals.
 The West Virginia Legislature appropriated funding for the school in 1975 and the Liaison Committee on Medical Education granted provisional accreditation in 1977.
 The first class of M.D. students entered in January 1978 and graduated in 1981.

 Marshall continued to expand its doctoral degree offerings.
 The first Ph.D. degree at Marshall was conferred in 1992 in Biomedical Sciences (now Biomedical Research).
 Marshall University began to offer a Doctor of Education (Ed.D.) degree in March 2002, as a transition from a cooperative agreement with West Virginia University which began in 1980.
 The clinical Doctor of Psychology (Psy.D.) degree began accepting students in Fall 2002.
 The new School of Pharmacy began accepting students into the Doctor of Pharmacy (Pharm.D.) degree in Spring 2010.
-The Doctor of Management Practice in Nurse Anesthesia (D.M.P.N.A.) degree program began in Fall 2010 as a collaboration between the Lewis College of Business and Charleston Area Medical Center.
+The Doctor of Management Practice in Nurse Anesthesia (D.M.P.N.A.) degree program was offered from Fall 2010 to Spring 2026 as a collaboration between the Lewis College of Business and Charleston Area Medical Center.
 The first Doctor of Physical Therapy (D.P.T.) degree class began in Summer 2012.
 The Doctor of Nursing Practice (D.N.P.) degree program began in Fall 2019.
 The Doctor of Business Administration (D.B.A) degree program was founded in 2021.
 The Ph.D. in Engineering degree program began accepting students in Fall 2024.
 By Fall 2024, Marshall offered five research doctorate and six professional doctorate programs, over 55 master’s degree programs, and two Education Specialist programs, as well as many graduate certificate programs.

 Graduate education on the South Charleston Campus was born in 1958 when West Virginia University was authorized by the Legislature to establish the Kanawha Valley Graduate Center, which began offering courses in chemistry and chemical, mechanical and civil engineering in 1958-59.
 In July 1972, the Legislature established the college as a separate entity, the West Virginia College of Graduate Studies (COGS).
 Two years later, the Board of Regents further defined its mission by specifying geographical areas of responsibility, designating COGS to serve 16 counties of central and southern West Virginia with graduate programs—an area containing about 39 percent of the state’s population.
 On July 1, 1989, a restructured University System of West Virginia was implemented and COGS became the University of West Virginia College of Graduate Studies.
 With the advent of a new statewide mission approved by the Board of Trustees in 1991, the name was modified in March 1992 to West Virginia Graduate College.